Shaban-Eissa/JavaScript-Design-Patterns/README.md

 This repo includes:

--   Classic JavaScript Patterns
+-   Types of JavaScript Patterns

 -   Memory Tricks for Recognition

--   SOLID Connections

 **🏷️ Categories of Design Patterns**
 -------------------------------------